Raku/nqp/docs/ops.markdown

 ## permit
 * `permit(AsyncTask $handle, int $channel, int $permits)`

-Takes something with the AsyncTask REPR and permits it to emit up to `$permits` more notifications.
+Takes something with the AsyncTask REPR (the `$handle` parameter) and permits it to emit up to `$permits` more notifications.
 This is used as a back-pressure mechanism for asynchronous tasks that produce a stream of events, such as representing data arriving over a socket.
-Some kinds of tasks may emit on multiple channels, for example an asynchronous process may emit events for STDOUT and STDERR if both are of interest.
-The `$channel` argument is used to specify which channel is to get the permits if needed.
-If `$permits` is less than zero then it means there is no limit to the emits.
-If it is set to any value greater than or equal to zero, then:
+Some kinds of tasks may emit on multiple channels, for example an asynchronous process may emit events for STDOUT (channel 1) and STDERR (channel 2) if both are of interest.
+The `$channel` argument is used to specify which channel is to get the permits if needed (use a separate `permit` stament for each channel of interest).

+If `$permits` is less than zero (e.g., `permit($task, $channel, -1)`, then it means there is no limit to the emits.

+If `$permits` is set to any value greater than or equal to zero, then:

 * In the case unlimited emits were permitted previously, the permits will be set to the new value.
-If the new value is zero then the reader will be stopped.
+If the new value is zero, then the reader will be stopped.
 * Otherwise the number of permits will be incremented by the specified value.
   If the resulting number of permits allowed is greater than zero and the